Douglas Brinkley: Life and career

 Brinkley and Johnny Depp were nominated for a Grammy for their co-authoring of the liner notes to the documentary: Gonzo: The Life and Work of Dr. Hunter S. Thompson.
 He also co-edited with Johnny Depp the long lost novel of Woody Guthrie titled House of Earth.

 Congressional hearing

 On November 18, 2011, during his testimony before a Congressional hearing on drilling in the Arctic National Wildlife Refuge, Brinkley had a heated exchange with Rep. Don Young.
 Young, who had not been present during Brinkley's testimony, nonetheless characterized it as "garbage" and addressed Brinkley as "Dr. Rice."
 In response, Brinkley stated, "It's Dr. Brinkley.
 Rice is a university.
 I know you went to Yuba College and couldn't graduate."
+(In fact, Young had graduated from Yuba Community College with an associate's degree, and later received a bachelor's degree from Chico State.)
 Brinkley also noted that Young's comments were made even though Young had not been present during his testimony.
 Brinkley continued to push back against Young throughout the hearing until the committee chairman threatened to have Brinkley removed.